 We finance a wide variety of properties for the holiday let market.
 It’s fair to say that Airbnb has diversified the sector, both in terms of location and property types that people look for.
 It’s no longer just week-long, cottage holidays in the countryside!

-Over the last couple of years, we have sourced mortgages for houses large and small, flats above commercial property and multi-unit freehold blocks (to name but a few)!
-We’ve also encountered challenging covenants which only allow the property to be a holiday let, and arranged finance for more extensive holiday let complexes.
+Over the last couple of years, we have sourced mortgages for large and small houses, large flats, properties situated above commercial property (or in one block), blocks of flats on one title to name but a few!
+We’ve also encountered challenging covenants which only allow the property to be let as a holiday let, and we have arranged finance for more extensive holiday let complexes.

 How are holiday lets financed?

-A recent conversation with one of our major holiday let lenders revealed that Mortgages for Business place substantial holiday let business with them, more than any other broker in the UK.
-We have years of experience and knowledgeable commercial mortgage consultants who are particularly
+A recent conversation with one of our major holiday let lenders revealed that Mortgages for Business places 8% to 10% of their drawn business - more than any other broker in the UK.
+We know what we are doing.

-· Loans to individuals, SPV limited companies or trading limited companies
+· Mortgages available to individuals, property holding companies, or trading limited companies (your current business operation).

-· Arrangement fees usually between 0-2% of the loan amount
+· Arrangement fees can be added to the loan and are usually between £999 and 2% of the loan agreed.

 Because several lenders consider applications from SPV and Trading Limited Companies, it often throws up the question, what entity should I borrow in?
 Should I borrow as a sole trader, a partnership, a Limited Company or a Limited Liability Partnership (LLP)?
-I am afraid one answer doesn’t fit all and every case is different.
+I am afraid one answer doesn’t fit all, and every case is different.
 As I mentioned earlier, you will need to take professional tax advice to find the best solution for you.
-We have lenders who will lend to all of these categories and are here to advise you whichever route that you choose to go down.
+We have lenders who will lend to all of these entities and we are here to broker your mortgage requirements, whichever path you intend to take.

 Whether you are aspiring to own your own holiday home, are looking to diversify your property investment portfolio, or continuing to expand an existing holiday let portfolio, there are lenders out there for all circumstances.
-You can contact me directly to find the best mortgage for your holiday let, call on 01732 471644 or email firstname.lastname@example.org.
+You can contact me directly to find the best mortgage for your holiday let, call on 01732 471644 or 07964 916503 or email me at firstname.lastname@example.org.